sosheskaz/sosheskaz.github.io/_posts/2019-05-26-Project-Euler-Performance-Profiling.md

 poorly across languages and profiling strategies.
 I kept the overall strategy of the implementations relatively uniform, with two exceptions.

-1. If a language is able to natively, cleanly, and easily parrallelize operations, I did so.
+1. If a language is able to natively, cleanly, and easily parallelize operations, I did so.
 2. If a language offers language features that can simplify the implementation, I use them.

 The first means that certain languages have an advantage in clock time, and the second means that